-We were looking for a place we didn’t have to leave – the idea was to go all inclusive and just chill on the beach everyday slurping all you can drink cocktails, kayaking, occasional snorkeling, fishing and finally, going back to the resort to eat and sleep.
+We were looking for a place we didn’t have to leave – the idea was to go all-inclusive and just chill on the beach everyday slurping all you can drink cocktails, kayaking, occasional snorkelling, fishing and finally, going back to the resort to eat and sleep.

 However, Mauritius had other plans for us.

 We arrived on a wet and rainy day, welcomed at the airport by a friendly taxi driver who spent the one hour trip to the hotel giving us a crash course in EVERYTHING about Mauritius – the people, businesses, politics, currency, food and weather.

 From what we learned from him, the end of April to the beginning of May was known for anti-cyclones.
 Something we soon discovered (from others we met on our trip) was that most travel agencies choose to omit this information to travellers.

 Our taxi driver did everything he could to try to cheer us up – but we were so deflated to learn our week would most likely not clear up.